ryqoh1/cs1302-omega/README.rst

    ``resources/foo/img.png``  ``"file:resources/foo/img.png"``
    =========================  ================================

-Code Style Guidelines (20 points)
+Code Style (|style_points_max|)
-   You should be consistent with the style aspect of your code in order to promote readability.
-Every ``.java`` file that you include as part of your submission for this project must be in valid style as defined in the |styleguide|_.
-All of the individual code style guidelines listed in that document are part of this single non-functional requirement.
+   Every ``.java`` file that you include as part of your submission for this project must be in valid style as defined in the `CS1302 Code Style Guide <styleguide>`_.
+All of the individual code style guidelines listed in the style guide document are considered for this requirement.
-   Like the other non-functional requirements, this requirement is all or nothing.

-   :NOTE:
-      The |styleguide|_ includes instructions on how to use the ``check1302`` program to check your code for compliance on Odin.

-   .. |styleguide| replace:: CS1302 Code Style Guide
+   If ``check1302`` on |server| reports any style violations for your submission, then
+   |style_points_each| points will be subtracted from your earned point total **for each
+   violation**, up to a maximum deduction of |style_points_max| points.

    .. _styleguide: https://github.com/cs1302uga/cs1302-styleguide

-In-line Documentation (10 points)
-   Code blocks should be adequately documented using in-line comments.
-This is especially necessary when a block of code is not immediately understood by a reader (e.g., yourself or the grader).

 Attribution (10 points)
    Proper attribution should be given for **all assets**